Waiting for evolution in Pakistan’s classrooms

 Luckily for us, it was also true.

-Unfortunately, today teachers and professors establishing Pakistan’s science and biology curriculums would be loath to mention the subject of evolution directly, either out of fear, ignorance or outright hostility.
+Unfortunately, today some of the teachers and professors in our classrooms would prefer to tiptoe around the the subject of evolution either out of fear, ignorance or outright hostility.

 Where does this fear, ignorance and hostility come from?
 How is it possible that something a young child can absorb and understand is simply unacceptable and unteachable?
 The answer to this question is also simple: evolution is a scientifically proven narrative to the creation of life, and that (to some religious people) is seen as a threat to the religious narrative.
 This is where teaching science moves from education, to politics.